 You have a vintage vehicle you want to insure against theft or calamity

-Perhaps you have a collector’s car you keep for display purposes.
-You have no interest in driving the car, but want to insure it because it’s an expensive item that you care about.
-What you need is unlicensed drivers insurance.
+Perhaps you have a collectible car you keep for display purposes.
+You have no interest in driving the car, but you want to insure it because it’s an expensive item that you care about.
+What you need is unlicensed driver's insurance.

 You need to prevent lapses in your coverage during a license suspension

-Lapses in car coverage are not good.
-Failing to insure a motor vehicle you own can result in big premium bumps the next time you try to buy insurance.
-If your license is suspended and it’s time to buy or renew a policy, what do you do?
+Lapses in car coverage are not good, and they become part of your driving history.
+Failing to insure a motor vehicle you own can result in big premium bumps the next time you try to shop for car insurance.
+If you have a suspended license and it’s time to buy or renew a policy, what do you do?

 A common reason for having one’s license suspended in the first place is not having insurance.
 After your license is suspended, a requirement for having it reinstated is to provide proof of insurance.
 But how do you buy insurance without a license?
 A catch-22.